Yaël Nazé: Publications

 L'astronomie des anciens [The astronomy of the ancients], "which won the Jean Rostand Prize for the best work of popular science in the French language in 2009", draws a connection between astronomy and archaeology.

 In her book Art & astronomie: impressions célestes [Art & Astronomy: celestial impressions], she juxtaposes art and astronomy with observations such as "Pollock...wanted to make the trajectories of stars visible."

 Using a play on words for the title, Cahier de (G)astronomie: la cuisine du cosmos [(G)astronomy notebook: the cuisine of the cosmos] is "a cookbook inspired by the planets, which includes a recipe for Io pizza."

-In 2018, in an effort to combat pseudoscience, Yaël Nazé wrote an article for Skeptical Inquirer in which she analyzed the controversy over a Ph.D. thesis proposed by a student at the University of Sfax, which defended a flat earth as well as a geocentric model of the Solar System and Young Earth creationism.
+In 2018, in an effort to combat pseudoscience, Yaël Nazé wrote an article for Skeptical Inquirer in which she analyzed the controversy over a PhD thesis proposed by a student at the University of Sfax, which defended a flat earth as well as a geocentric model of the Solar System and Young Earth creationism.
 The dissertation theme had been approved by the committee overseeing environmental studies theses (but not the final, full dissertation) and its summary had been made public and denounced in 2017 by professor Hafedh Ateb, a co-founder of the Tunisian Astronomical Society, on his Facebook page.

 In 2023 in response to NASA scientists mapping the colors of the images from the James Webb Space Telescope (JWST) "to different pitches of sound", Yaël Nazé wrote an article about "the long love story between music and astronomy."
 She traced the history of music in astronomy beginning with the Ancient Greek beliefs that "each planet hung on a sphere, which...revolved around the Earth" and that those "moving spheres in the cosmos should also produce sounds" to Johannes Kepler's "conclusion that planets sung melodies" which he later "abandoned...to concentrate on spelling out his third law on planetary motion in 1619."
 In modern times, Nazé explains, sounds are mapped to colors produced by celestial objects: "a brighter object produce a louder sound" and "a sound's duration corresponds to the object's appearance: short for a star..., long for a nebulous cloud.